9 Recruitment Challenges When Hiring Remote Teams Overseas

 Have you ever had connectivity or video quality issues while in the middle of a Skype Interview with a candidate in a remote location?
 Well, you’re not alone, free video conferencing tools like Skype, Google Hangouts or Facebook’s video chat feature, while convenient, offer inconsistent video quality, and when used for job interviews the applicant experience is often negatively affected as a result.

-Solution: Interview Remote Agents with a Dedicated Video Interviewing Platform
+Solution Interview Remote Agents with a Dedicated Video Hiring Platform